What payments and benefits are non-taxable?

 - you normally travel to and from work in a car shared with other employees, and you cannot get home in the shared car because of unforeseen circumstances that could not reasonably have been anticipated.

-The benefit of travel between home and work in a bus or minibus that your employer provides.
+The benefit of travel between home and work in a bus or minibus that your employer provides may be non-taxable.
 The following conditions must be met:

 - the bus or minibus has a seating capacity of nine or more;

 - the bus is available to all employees;

 - substantially the whole use of the service is by employees and their children.

 Alternatively, if your employer pays a subsidy to a public bus service so that you travel at a reduced or no cost on that route, provided that the service is available to all employees.